Pasty Butt: How to Identify It, Treat It, and Prevent Pasty Butt

 3) Room to Move:

 Newborn chicks up to a week old need about six square inches of space each at least.
 As they grow and get bigger, they will continue to need more room.
-They also need to have enough space to move toward or away from the heat source.
+They also need to have enough space to move toward or away from the heat source so they don’t get too hot or cold.

 Be sure to feed medicated chick starter for the first weeks.
 This is especially formulated to enhance their immune systems and keep them healthy.
 Starter feed is finely grained, and the chicks can digest it without additional grit.